QuantumSavory/QuantumSavory.jl/examples/messagepassingdistilation/README.md

 # Important
-if graphs are too large/too little on retina screens specifically on macos, go to Sim.jl line 13 and modify
+if graphs are too large/too little on retina screens specifically on macos, go to cssconfig.jl and modify
 ```julia
 retina_scale = 1 # modify to 2 instead of 1
 ```